Pin4s/TaskManagerAPI/README.md

 Render (deployment)

 ## 🎯 Main Features
-✅ JWT-based authentication and authorization
+✅ JWT-based authentication and authorization<br>
-✅ Full CRUD for tasks
+✅ Full CRUD for tasks<br>
-✅ Task assignment to specific team members
+✅ Task assignment to specific team members<br>
-✅ Task status and priority control
+✅ Task status and priority control<br>
-✅ Team management with admin and member roles
+✅ Team management with admin and member roles<br>
-✅ Automated tests with Jest
+✅ Automated tests with Jest<br>
 ✅ Production-ready deployment using Render and Docker
 <br><br><br><br>
 ## ⚙️ How to Run the Project